-The Reading Certificate Practicum is a 150-hour internship under the supervision and mentorship of a Licensed Reading Specialist in the public schools.
+The Reading Certificate Practicum is a 150-hour internship under the supervision and mentorship of a Licensed Reading Specialist in the public schools and 766 approved private schools.
 The practicum is individualized.
 All students have the opportunity to:

 - Meet the requirements and standards of the MA Department of Education - Gain professional exposure to well-integrated clinical and school-wide literacy leadership roles - Build on previously developed professional skills/experience